My parents were married in December 1934. As a wedding present they received a portrait of my mother from my Father’s Aunt Amy & Uncle Edwin.

 Amy Durell who painted the watercolour portrait was a Royal Academician and an accomplished portrait painter.
 She had the gift of expressing in paint the character of her sitters.
 She has captured a wistful expression on my mother’s face which she often had, and which I have never seen in photographs of her.

-Shortly after marriage, my parents were separated for a number of years when my father travelled to Nigeria to work for the Bank of British West Africa.
+Shortly after marriage, my parents were separated for a number of years when my father traveled to Nigeria to work for the Bank of British West Africa.

-He travelled all over the vast area of Nigeria, always accompanied by the portrait, safely in its especially made wooden box.
+He traveled all over the vast area of Nigeria, always accompanied by the portrait, safely in its especially made wooden box.

-After a few years, my mother travelled to Nigeria to be with him.
+After a few years, my mother traveled to Nigeria to be with him.
 When World War II broke out, my father returned by sea to Britain.
-My mother travelled overland from the top of Africa to South Africa at the bottom end of the continent.
+My mother traveled overland from the top of Africa to South Africa at the bottom end of the continent.

 After the war, my father joined my mother in South Africa, and my sister and I were born there.